GETTING STARTED ON LONGLEAF

 Applications Environment

 The application environment on Longleaf is presented as modules using lmod.
-Please refer to the Help document on modules for information and examples of using module commands on Longleaf.
+Please refer to the Help document on modules for information and examples of using module commands.

 Modules are essentially software installations for general use on the cluster.
 Therefore, you will primarily use module commands to add and remove applications from your Longleaf environment as needed for running jobs.
 It’s recommended that you keep your module environment as sparse as possible.

-Users are able to create their own modules.
+Users are able to install their own applications and create their own modules.

 Job Submission